Selective031/RazorBoard/README.md

 MOTORS:

-Razorboard will ramp the motors up and down, to preserve the cogs in the motors, also it look much nicer.
+Razorboard will ramp the motors up and down, to preserve the cogs in the motors, also it looks much nicer.
 Two exceptions exist, when you tilt/overturn the mower it will hardbreak the motors.
 The second is when it is hitting an object.

 TROUBLESHOOTING:

-Connect a USB cable to the STM32 connector (Upper left corner) Set the COM port to 115200
+Connect a USB cable to the STM32 connector (Upper left corner) Set the COM port to 115200 baud
 Press ENTER, this will disable the RazorBoard
 Type <help> for a menu